Drop images here or click to upload

 No. Resizing uses the HTML5 Canvas API entirely within your browser.
 Your images remain on your device and are never uploaded to any server, ensuring complete privacy.

 Pixels mode lets you set exact target dimensions (e.g., 800×600px).
 Percentage mode scales images relative to their original size (e.g., 50% makes the image half its original dimensions).
-Use pixels for specific platform requirements and percentage for proportional scaling.
+Use pixels when you need to match a platform requirement; use percentage when you want proportional scaling without caring about the exact final numbers.